Autoridade sem Mandato - Quem Governa os Governantes

 Authority Without a Mandate - Who Governs the Governors

 Every political defeat begins long before losing an election; it begins with a diagnostic error.
-And the fundamental error of the political class, especially those who call themselves conservatives or liberals, is the delusional belief that national problems are administrative, when in fact they are structural, cultural, and above all, ideological.
+And the fundamental error of the political class, especially those who call themselves conservatives or liberals, is the belief that national problems are administrative, when in fact they are structural, cultural, and above all, ideological.

 Forget the image of the State as a hierarchical pyramid where orders descend from the top to the base.
 That works in administrative law textbooks, which are works of science fiction.
 In stark reality, the modern State functions as an ideological organism, a kind of sect armed with stamps and regulations.